-- Critical issues should be reported immediately to your manager and the Information Security Department.
-You must have confirmation from your management and from Information Security Department.
-E-mail, text, voicemail, or Remedy tickets are not confirmation.
-Follow the contact list below for Information Security Department.
+- Critical issues should be reported immediately to your manager and the Office of Information Security.
+Follow the contact list below for the Office of Information Security.

 - Critical issues involving notification of an intrusion from our Intrusion Detection Systems or Network logging facilities should be brought to the attention of the Information Security Department immediately.

 Information Security Department Contact Information:

 - Office of Information Security – Seth Shestack, 215-204-5884

 - Escalation Manager – Larry Brandolph, CISO, 215-204-7077